Skip to Content

 Oreo Overnight Oats

-Oreos for breakfast?
+Cookies for breakfast?
 Why not!
-These delicious cookies and cream-inspired Oreo overnight oats combine creamy oats, chia seeds, smashed Oreo cookies, and a splash of milk for a quick grab-and-go breakfast treat!
+The delicious cookies and cream-inspired Oreo overnight oats combine creamy rolled oats, chia seeds, crumbly Oreo cookies, and a splash of milk for a quick grab-and-go treat!

-• Oatmeal: Use old-fashioned oats to make Oreo Overnight Oats.
-Steel-cut oats don’t absorb enough liquid, and instant oats turn out mushy.
+• Oatmeal: Use old-fashioned rolled oats to make the Oreo overnight oats for the best consistency.
+Steel-cut oats don’t absorb enough liquid and come out chewy; instant oats end up mushy.

 Additions and Substitutions